xiong0505/CS467/README.md

 2.Creat sendMailWithoutAttachment.js which accept variables but no attachemnt : Nina's finding password through email
 3. Edit Latex to allow it to accept variables, and then generate a Awardtest.tex file that can be used to transfered into pdf

+Mid-Point Check Week:
+There are some problems with installing latex into Amazon EC2 and Digital Ocean Ubuntu.
+I tried to get into the EC2 instance, and tried to install on Amazon EC2, and was not successful.
+And then I tried to intall into Ubuntu, and I found there are some other issues with it.
+So I let it go.

+Week 8: Generate PDF with Node.js directly
+1. npm install pdfkit